paypal/squbs/docs/bootstrap.md

 in the extension declaration.
 If the sequence is not specified, it defaults to Int.maxValue.
 This means it will start after all extensions that provide a sequence number.
 If there is more than one extension not specifying the sequence, the order between them is indeterministic.

-##Bootstrapping

-Bootstrapping squbs is done by starting the org.squbs.unicomplex.Bootstrap object from the Java command line, IDE, sbt, or even maven.
-Bootstrap scans the classpath and finds META-INF/squbs-meta.&lt;ext&gt; in each classpath entry.
-If squbs metadata is available, the jar is treated as squbs cube or extension and initialized according to the metadata declarations.
-The bootstrap then first initializes extensions, cubes, then service routes last regardless of their sequence in the classpath.

 #Shutting Down squbs